dezem/SAK/SAK_64bit/liesmich_readme.txt

 Beta v0.6.8.2: (13.10.2019)
 - Small fix Update XCI
 - NSC_BUILDER (only squirrel.exe) update to new Version 0.93

+Beta v0.7: (21.10.2019)
+- Redesign SAK Main GUI
+- Added SAK logo
+- Added new feature compress XCI to XCZ
+- Added new feature compress NSP to NSZ
+- hactoolnet update to new version 0.6.0
+- NSC_BUILDER (only squirrel.exe) update to new version 0.95

 ********************************************************************************************************************************
 *** Put Switch Army Knife into operation
 ********************************************************************************************************************************